dashingfon/bitcoin_clarity/README.md

 ## Verification of Bitcoin Transactions

-The verification process confirms the condition that the recipient of the transaction is the contract owner
+The verification process confirms the condition that the recipient of the bitcoin is the contract owner and that 0.1 $BTC(10000000 satoshi) is sent

 * verify-block-header
 * verify-merkle-proof